-In this section, we examine various additional masking methods using a large public-use file created by Kim and Winkler (1995).
-We begin by masking the file in two different ways suggested by the current version of mu-Argus software (van Gemerden, Wessels, and Hundepol 1997).
-We then proceed to a more detailed examination of matching and analytic results than the one produced by Kim and Winkler using procedures that are almost the same as Kim-Winkler and a version that we call enhanced mu-Argus.
+In this section, we examine various additional masking methods using a large public-use file created by Kim and Winkler [14].
+We begin by masking the file in two different ways suggested by the current version of μ -Argus software (van Gemerden, Wessels, and Hundepool [22]).
+We then proceed to a more detailed examination of matching and analytic results than the one produced by Kim and Winkler using procedures that are almost the same as Kim-Winkler.

-5.1.
-Naive application of mu-Argus
+5.1 Naïve application of μ -Argus

-We used a subset of the variables in the data base of 59315 records used by Kim and Winkler.
+We used a subset of the variables in the database of 59315 records used by Kim and Winkler.
 The discrete variables are IRS form type, State code, age, race, and sex.
-The continuous income variables are total income, adjusted gross income, wage, taxable interest, nontaxable income, rental income, social security income, dividends, and CPS wage.
+The continuous variables are total income, adjusted gross income, wage, taxable interest, nontaxable income, rental income, social security income, dividends, and CPS wage.

-We applied mu-Argus as a naive user might.
-We used mu-Argus on a file containing only the five discrete variables.
+We applied μ -Argus as a naive user might.
+We used μ -Argus on a file containing only the five discrete variables.
 It suggested collapsing on the age variable.
-We did this in two ways: (1) global recode of age to 999 and (2) global recode on age to ranges 1: 1-30, 2: 31-60, and 3: 61- followed by a pass to allow mu-Argus locally suppress (set to missing) certain values of variables.
+We did this in two ways: (1) global recode of age to 999 and (2) global recode on age to ranges 1: 1-30, 2: 31-60, and 3: 61- followed by a pass to allow μ -Argus locally suppress (set to missing) certain values of variables.
 With each suppressed file, we were able to re-identify 59315 records when we used all five discrete and all nine continuous variables during matching.
 Because of the high re-identification rate, we did not examine analytic properties of the files.
-Due to the many local suppressions in the second type of recoding, it is likely that the analytic validity of the masked file is compromised.
+Due to many local suppressions in the second type of recoding, it is likely that the analytic validity of the masked file is compromised.